kelu124/echomods/goblin/Readme.md

 ### TODO

-* Send microcircuits to Edgeflex
-* Receive the module
-* Plug it to a RPi0 or BBB or RPi or ...
+* Plug it to a RPi0 or BBB or RPi or else.
+* or test it with the EMW3165.
-* Publish the sources in KiCAD
+* Publish the sources in KiCAD (@Sofian maybe?)

 ### DONE